shethlab/PerceptDataAnalysis/README.md

 ```

 # Code Demo
 Demo datasets and and a script to generate demo outputs are located in the DEMO folder.
+The demo dataset contains raw data, pre-calculated metric values for patients whose raw data is not allowed to be uploaded due to data sharing agreements, and a pre-populated "streams" variable (see "Figure 1" section below).
 Run the demo ("demo.m") script section-by-section to view how each step of analysis is conducted.
 For all figures, axis and other aesthetic adjustments were completed on Adobe Illustrator.

 # Workflow
 Below are instructions for generating each of the code-based figures in the paper sequentially for your own data.
 All figure and table-generating codes are contained in Github folder "CircadianPaper".